wp-plugins/wp-app-studio/readme.txt

 Fixed minor bugs related to entity layout and capabilities.

 == Changelog ==
+= 4.2.0 (01/15/2014) =
+* NEW Added plugin settings menu for ProDev plugins which include separate pages for Glossary, Notifications, Licenses, and Add-ons
+* NEW Added Connection menu for creating mappings from/to external apps and platforms.
+It will be used to connect your ProDev plugin to external apps.
+You can use it for importing/exporting entity content to external apps such as incoming email or in future Facebook, Twitter, Google etc.
+* Fixed pending comment counts for ProDev plugins.
+* Added auto entity record creation for new WordPress user registrations.
+Exp; if you have  entity called a member and it  has an attribute type of User List then every time a user registers to WP then it will automatically create a member record.
+* Fixed navigation paging issue for ProDev plugins.
+It was not showing correctly for some permalink configurations in Standard views.
+* NEW Create a new connection type of "incoming mail".
+ProDev plugins can use it to create entity records through incoming email.
+You can create connections to multiple entities.
+* Fixed ProDev form search operators displaying incorrect operator list for text attributes.
+* Added EXISTS, NOT EXISTS to the ProDev admin area filters for text and boolean attributes.
 = 4.1.2 (12/30/2014) =
 * Fixed data corruption issue related to generation history log.
 * Previous generation log will be deleted upon update to make it compatible with future releases.